SmoothSend/smoothsend-sdk-docs/index.md

 # SmoothSend SDK Documentation

 A powerful multi-chain SDK for seamless gasless transaction integration in your dApps.
-Support for Avalanche and Aptos blockchains with unified developer experience.
+Currently supporting Avalanche with a unified developer experience and dynamic configuration system.

 ## Quick Start